whatsupmailbox/whatsupmailbox.github.io/_posts/2016-03-18-Emma-And-Chloe-French-Jewelry-Subscription-Box-February-2016-Review.md

 <br>

 <p>They also included this postcard that shows a model wearing the ring.
+The info magazine is also filled with pictures of models wearing the ring as well (scroll up again to see the pics).
 It looks so gorgeous on, I totally wish I had normal sized fingers to wear this!</p>

 <br>